cozy/cozy-guidelines/process/support-request.md

     [Bug Report](https://github.com/cozy/cozy-guidelines/blob/master/process/bug-report.md) process.
   * If the problem can be solved, one answer should be enough
-  * If the problem requires more work, an issue is opened on the dedicated repository with the tag `question`.
+  * If the problem requires more work, an issue is opened on the dedicated repository with the tag `question` and the user is informed.
 3. In the case of long assistance, when the issue is answered the issue is closed:
   * Immediately after an acknowledgement of the user